Five services, one operating system.

 The engine.

-Organic search compounds.
+Organic search keeps paying after the work stops.
 Medically-reviewed content, technical SEO, pillar-and-cluster architecture.

 The accelerator.